 - Assist in researching and developing funding proposals and applications;

-- Expected to stay abreast of relevant literature, national policy and state activity relevant to project work, taking the initiative to both identify emerging trends in policy and practice among leaders an innovators in state government and health policy;
+- Stay abreast of relevant literature, national policy and state activity relevant to project work, take the initiative to both identify emerging trends in policy and practice among leaders and innovators in state government and health policy;

 - Participate in the design, drafting, editing and publication of written materials, including analyses, briefs, fact sheets, reports, proposals, blogs, and other types of information for dissemination;

 - Assist colleagues with speech and document preparation by conducting background research, formatting documents and tables, preparing presentations and other related activities, as required;